ppetrovtv/pine_script_docs/source/annotations/Alert_conditions.rst

 The
-`alertcondition <https://www.tradingview.com/pine-script-reference/v4/#fun_alertcondition>`__ annotation function allows you to create custom *alert conditions* in Pine studies.
-One study may contain more than one ``alertcondition`` calls.
+`alertcondition <https://www.tradingview.com/pine-script-reference/v4/#fun_alertcondition>`__ annotation function allows you to create custom *alert conditions* in Pine studies only.
+One study may contain more than one ``alertcondition`` call.
+While the presence of ``alertcondition`` calls in a Pine *strategy* script will not cause a compilation error, alerts cannot be created from them.

-The function has the following signature:
+The ``alertcondition`` function has the following signature:

 .. code-block:: text